 - too much red meat or processed red meat, like ham or bacon

 Schools don't have to follow these rules if they're unable to do so because of food shortages.

 Free drinking water must also be provided at all times, including meal times.

 Schools should provide special diets if your child needs one, for example, for medical or religious reasons.

 Some schools have rules about a pupil’s general appearance - for example, pupils may not be allowed to wear make-up or jewellery.
 A school can have a policy on general appearance as long as it is reasonable and does not discriminate on grounds of sex or race.
-You can find out what the school’s policy is by asking the head teacher.
+You can find out what the school’s policy is by asking the school.

 The law is not specific on the question of school uniform but any school policy must be reasonable or it could mean that the school is discriminating against the children because of race, sex, sexuality, disability or religion and human rights.
 The school must provide information on its policy on clothing and uniform.
 The Education Authority must provide written information on its general policy on wearing school uniform.
-As a parent if you do not want your child to wear the school's preferred uniform, your child cannot be disciplined for not wearing it.
-If however, your child simply refuses to wear the school uniform the school can discipline her/him if it thinks that academic or disciplinary problems might be caused by the refusal.
+As a parent if you don't want your child to wear the school's preferred uniform, your child cannot be disciplined for not wearing it.
+If however, your child simply refuses to wear the school uniform the school can discipline them if it thinks that academic or disciplinary problems might be caused by the refusal.

 For information about race discrimination, see Taking action about race discrimination.